TaurBjorn/movie-app/README.md

 # movie-app (movie-app)

 Web app for searching movies on name.
-Built wihin the Qausar framework, based on the Vue.js framework.
+Built wihin the Quasar framework, based on the Vue.js framework.
 Syntax is written with the Vue3 composition API.

 API used to GET movies: https://developer.themoviedb.org/docs.